 \subsection{Limits on MSSM Higgs boson production}

-In the b-Tag and non b-Tag categories we set a 95\% CL upper limit on $\tan\beta$ as a function of the pseudoscalar Higgs boson mass $m_\mathrm{A}$.
+For the $m_\mathrm{h}^{\rm max}$ benchmark scenario as described above we set a 95\% CL upper limit on $\tan\beta$ as a function of the pseudoscalar Higgs boson mass $m_\mathrm{A}$ from the observed di-tau mass distributions in the b-Tag and non b-Tag event categories.
 Signal contributions from h, H and A production are considered.
 The mass values of h and H, as well as the ratio between the gluon fusion process and the associated production with b quarks, depend on the value of $\tan\beta$.
-To account for this, we perform a scan of $\tan\beta$ for each mass hypothesis.
-We use here the $\mH^{\rm max}$~\cite{MHMAX-Carena-2002,MHMAX-Carena} benchmark scenario in which $M_{\rm SUSY}$ = 1~TeV; $X_t$ = 2$M_{\rm SUSY}$; $\Pgm$ =~200\GeV; $M_{\tilde{g}}$ = 800\GeV; $M_2$ = 200\GeV; and $A_b = A_t$.
-Here, $M_{\rm SUSY}$ denotes the common soft-SUSY-breaking squark mass of the third generation; $X_t = A_t - \Pgm/\tan\beta$ is the stop mixing parameter; $A_t$ and $A_b$ are the stop and sbottom trilinear couplings, respectively; $\Pgm$ the Higgsino mass parameter; $M_{\tilde{g}}$ the gluino mass; and $M_2$ is the SU(2)-gaugino mass parameter.
-The value of $M_1$ is fixed via the unification relation $M_1 =(5/3)M_2\sin\theta_{\rm W}/\cos\theta_{\rm W}$.
-In determining these bounds on $\tan\beta$, shown in Table~\ref{tab-limits} and in Figure~\ref{tanbeta-ma}, we have used the Higgs boson cross sections as a function of $\tan\beta$ reported by the LHC Higgs Cross Section Working Group~\cite{LHCHiggsCrossSectionWorkingGroup:2011ti}.
-The cross sections have been obtained from the {\sc GGH@NNLO}~\cite{Harlander:2002wh,Harlander:2002vv,Anastasiou:2002wq} and {\sc HIGLU}~\cite{Spira:1995mt} programs for the gluon-fusion process.
+To account for this, we perform a scan of $\tan\beta$ for each mass hypothesis, using the Higgs boson cross sections as a function of $\tan\beta$ as reported by the LHC Cross Section Working Group~\cite{LHCHiggsCrossSectionWorkingGroup:2011ti}.
+For the gluon-fusion process these cross sections have been obtained from the {\sc GGH@NNLO}~\cite{Harlander:2002wh,Harlander:2002vv,Anastasiou:2002wq} and {\sc HIGLU}~\cite{Spira:1995mt} programs.
 For the $\cPqb\cPaqb\to\phi$ process, the four-flavor calculation~\cite{Dittmaier:2003ej,Dawson:2003kb} and the five-flavor calculation as implemented in the {\sc BBH@NNLO}~\cite{Harlander:2003ai} program have been combined using the Santander scheme~\cite{Santander}.
 Rescaling of the corresponding Yukawa couplings by the MSSM factors calculated with {\sc FeynHiggs}~\cite{Heinemeyer:1998yj,Heinemeyer:1998np,Degrassi:2002fi} has been applied.